 Complaints handling policy

-Transport Safety Victoria is committed to the effective and efficient management of complaints to ensure that the bus, maritime and rail industries uphold the highest transport safety standards.
+Transport Safety Victoria is committed to the effective and efficient management of complaints to ensure that the bus and maritime operators uphold the highest transport safety standards.

 We are guided by a commitment to fairness, transparency, objectivity, confidentiality and accountability in our complaints handling procedure.